tcflab/protocols/VILO_Reverse_Transcription_h7n9_GLB_2019-02-15.md

 ### Date - 2/15/2019
 ### Author - Gabrielle Barry

+### Purpose
+* The purpose of this experiment is to create cDNA from H7N9 samples from Yoshi's lab so they can be amplified and sequenced.

 ### Materials
 * SuperScript IV VILO Master Mix (Invitrogen 11756050)
 * RNase OUT (Invitrogen 10777019)